BishopFox/awsservicemap/README.md

 # aws-servicemap
 Not all AWS services are supported in all regions.
-Use this is a go module to determine if a service is supported in a specific region and more.
+Use this go module to determine if a service is supported in a specific region and more.

 Uses https://api.regional-table.region-services.aws.a2z.com/index.json as the source of truth